Table of Contents

 This article discusses the effective ways of monitoring virtual machines with Prometheus and Graphite.
-But, before we begin, check MetricFire.
-MetricFire offers comprehensive monitoring solutions with Hosted Prometheus and Hosted Graphite.
-You can gain in-depth insight into your VM resources with minimal configuration.
+MetricFire offers a comprehensive monitoring solution with Hosted Graphite where you can gain in-depth insight into your VM resources with minimal configuration.

 What are virtual machines?

 The first step of setting up a good monitoring architecture is understanding your target systems or software.
 In our case, it is virtual machines.
 A virtual machine (VM) can consist of various resources such as CPU, memory, storage, operating systems, and hardware.
 These elements in VM don’t exist in a physical form but they are defined as software to mimic a physical environment.

 Virtual machines are widely used by enterprises and individual users.
 The virtual machine products below are some of the most popular ones in the market.
 You may want to check each to find what’s suitable for your use case.